alexbradd/dotfiles/README.md

 	- created some templates for common filetypes (tex ecc...)
 	- created some snippets for some langauges
 	- simple vimrc with the most used options enabled and some useful bindings
-- Plasma 5 and Latte Dock:
-	- Clean look with a minimal theme:
-		- Blur, traslucency and more eye candy is enabled to make everyithing look even better
-	- 2 activities: *Normal usage* and *Coding*
-	- *Windows-esque* global shortucts for navigating between desktops, windows ecc...
-	- 3 main panels with all the necessary info:
-		- TOP: *gnome-styled* panel with dynamic background, global menus and other widgets such as: clock, systemload, system tray and log out button
-		- LEFT: ubuntu/unity styled dock that autohides
-		- BOTTOM: panel that contains an activity/vitual desktop switcher